alexhp123/alexhp123/README.md

 alexhp123/alexhp123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-i not create code but i make easy to by ACCESSIBLE to everyone to have it, it like on Amazon ;) I can copy end modefy programs. i know only HTML.
+I can copy end modefy programs. i know only HTML.